 Evaluation Procedures - Second Contract

-7.18 The evaluation of a contract faculty member who has been granted a second contract shall consider five to six elements: a peer evaluation, student evaluations (including the prior Spring semester evaluations), the management evaluation, a self-maintained file provided by the contract faculty member, a self-evaluation, and whether problems that were identified or areas that were rated as needs improvement or unsatisfactory in prior evaluations have been addressed and resolved by the contract faculty member.
-In addition, the evaluation will identify, if necessary, problems which arose subsequent to the evaluations in the first contract period.
+7.21 The evaluation of a contract faculty member who has been granted a second contract shall consider five to six elements: a peer evaluation, student evaluations (including the prior Spring semester evaluations), the administrative evaluation, a faculty self-maintained file provided by the contract faculty member, a self-evaluation, and whether problems that were identified or areas that were rated as needs improvement or unsatisfactory in prior evaluations have been addressed and resolved by the contract faculty member.

-7.18.1 The provisions of sections 7.16.1 through 7.16.4.2 and section 7.17, inclusive, shall apply to each evaluation made during the period of the second contract.
-The provisions of sections 7.18.2 through 7.18.3 complete the evaluation process for the second contract.
+7.21.1 The provisions of sections 7.19 and 7.20, inclusive, shall apply to each evaluation made during the period of the second contract.
+The provisions of sections 7.21.2 through 7.21.3 complete the evaluation process for the second contract.

-7.18.2 The DTC recommendation is restricted to one of three options: (a) that the District grant tenure to the contract faculty member, (b) that the District offer the contract faculty member employment under a third contract, or (c) that the District not offer the contract faculty member employment for the subsequent academic year.
+7.21.2 The DTC recommendation is restricted by provisions of the Educational Code to one of three options: (a) that the District grant tenure to the contract faculty member, (b) that the District offer the contract faculty member employment under a third contract, or (c) that the District not offer the contract faculty member employment for the subsequent academic year.

-7.18.2.1 If the DTC recommends option (a) or (c) and if the ITRC agreement is unanimous, the recommendation shall be forwarded to the chair of the JTRC for transmittal to the Superintendent/President and presentation to the Board of Trustees for action as required by Education Code sections 87608.5 and 87610(a).
+7.21.2.1 If the DTC recommends option (a) or (c) and if the ITRC agreement is unanimous, the recommendation shall be forwarded to the chair of the JTRC for transmittal to the Superintendent/President and presentation to the Board of Trustees for action as required by Education Code sections 87608.5 and 87610(a).